-- be aware of their organisation's policy on the giving and receiving of gifts - ensure that gifts received or given in situations which may be misconstrued are declared - generally, only give gifts to an individual young person as part of an agreed reward system - where giving gifts other than as above, ensure that these are of insignificant value - ensure that all selection processes which concern children and young people are fair and that wherever practicable these are undertaken and agreed by more than one member of staff favouritism or unfairness.
-Methods and criteria for selection should always be transparent and subject to scrutiny.
+- be aware of their organisation's policy on the giving and receiving of gifts - ensure that gifts received or given in situations which may be misconstrued are declared - generally, only give gifts to an individual young person as part of an agreed reward system - where giving gifts other than as above, ensure that these are of insignificant value - ensure that all selection processes which concern children and young people are fair and that wherever practicable these are undertaken and agreed by more than one member of staff openly and not be based on favouritism.
+Adults need to be aware however, that the giving of gifts can be misinterpreted by others as a gesture either to bribe or groom17 a young person.